-Each claims administrator will decide claims and make claim payments in accordance with its reasonable claims procedures, as required by federal and any applicable state laws.
-A complete description of the claims administrator's claims procedures can be found in the Booklet or can be obtained from the company.
+Each insurance company or claims administrator will decide claims and make claim payments in accordance with its reasonable claims procedures, as required by federal and any applicable state laws.
+A complete description of the insurance company's or claims administrator's claims procedures can be found in the Booklet or can be obtained from the company.